Mitarai – Tantei Mitarai Kiyoshi no Jiken Kiroku

-Mitarai – Tantei Mitarai Kiyoshi no Jiken Kiroku (ミタライ 探偵御手洗潔の事件記録) is an ongoing Japanese action suspense seinen manga series written by Soji Shimada and illustrated by Tenka Hara.
-Published by Kodansha, it is serialized on Weekly Morning manga magazine and has been compiled into three volumes so far.
+Mitarai – Tantei Mitarai Kiyoshi no Jiken Kiroku (ミタライ 探偵御手洗潔の事件記録) is a Japanese mystery seinen manga series written by Soji Shimada and illustrated by Tenka Hara.
+Published by Kodansha, it was serialized in the Weekly Morning manga magazine and was compiled into three volumes.
 A Japanese television drama adaptation, Tensai Tantei Mitarai ~Nankai Jiken File~ Kasa wo Oru Onna, was broadcast on Fuji Television on March 7, 2015.

+Plot

+The series follows the cases of Kiyoshi Mitarai, an eccentric astrologer and brilliant detective with a background in neuroscience.
+Alongside his friend and roommate, the illustrator Kazumi Ishioka, Mitarai solves "impossible" crimes and bizarre mysteries that appear to have supernatural origins but are ultimately explained through rigorous logic.
+The manga specifically adapts several cases from Soji Shimada's long-running Detective Mitarai Kiyoshi's Casebook series.